internashionalist/atlas-Oregon_Trail_3000/README.md

 ## License

-This project is released under the Public Domain.
-No copyright protection.
+This project is released under the Public Domain - no copyright protections.